wrjodjana/obsidian-vault/interview/technical interviews/leetcode/sliding window/best time to buy and sell stock.md

 **Explanation**
 - Brute Force: Basically loop through the entire array twice, and using the two indexes find the profit which is the sell price minus the buy price.
 Keep on updating this profit with a variable outside of the loop - time complexity: $O(n^2)$
 - Optimal: Hold a left pointer and loop through the array using a right pointer.
+If the value at the left pointer is smaller then at the right pointer then find the profit and update the maximum profit.
+If not, move the left pointer to the right pointer's position.

+**Code**